-- A. Slide the plastic FX engine mount plate onto the yellow tube from the front as shown until it butts up against the white ring.
+Slide the plastic FX engine mount plate onto the yellow tube from the front as shown until it butts

-B. Slide one of the plastic single

-- engine snap rings on from the
+B. Slide one of the plastic single engine snap rings on from the rear of the yellow tube.

-- rear of the yellow tube.
-Align the two snap tabs with the corresponding slots in the FX engine mount plate and snap the two plastic parts together center-ing them over the white ring.
+C. Align the two snap tabs with the corresponding slots in the FX engine mount plate and snap the two plastic parts together center-ing them over the white ring.